Holographic quantum information and (de)confinement: Quantum error correction and phase transition in QCD

-From the perspective of QCD the fifth coordinate corresponds to the energy scale too, but higher energy QCD physics is reflected by the behaviour of fields closer to the AdS boundary, where we can still analyse the theory from a gauge theoretical perspective [6].
-This is to be expected as the IR region of the bulk physics corresponds to the UV region of the boundary gauge theory.
-To make the theory confining, one has to introduce an IR cutoff in the metric, where spaceitme ends, in analogy with the cascading gauge theory of ref.
-[7].
-This way of introducing confinement by placing a cut-off in the bulk space, has profound implications in the quantum error correction interpretation of holography.
-As has been derived in [8], by using the maximally entangled tensor network along any bipartition of the bulk we obtain the isometry from the bulk Hilbert space to the boundary Hilbert space.
-This tensor network can then be regarded as an encoder for a quantum error correction code with the bulk degrees of freedom identified as the logical degrees of freedom and the boundary degrees of freedom as the actual physical degrees of freedom.
-The additional bulk degrees of freedom represent in this context the respective information required to reliantly encode the physical information.
+In order to understand how quantum error correction emerges in a holographic context one may consider looking at the AdS/CFT duality and use a tensor network structure to cover the bulk as shown in ref.
+[29].
+The tensor used for the construction of the network is one with maximal entanglement along any bipartition, giving rise to an isometry from the bulk Hilbert space to the boundary Hilbert space.
+Such a construction makes the entire tensor network in the bulk an encoder for a quantum error correction code.
+The bulk degrees of freedom are identified as the logical degrees of freedom capable of robustly encoding the physical degrees of freedom on the boundary.
+The bulk therefore contains additional layers all contributing towards the error-safety of the boundary encoded information.
+The additional bulk degrees of freedom represented in this context the respective information required to robustly encode the physical information.
 The non-uniqueness of the boundary CFT operators corresponding to a single bulk operator is interpreted as showing the fact that the bulk operator is a logical operator that is capable of preserving a code subspace of the Hilbert space of the boundary CFT.
 Such a code subspace is protected against errors that would erase information from the boundary.
-The deeper a bulk operator is inside the bulk, the more it is protected against such erasures on the boundary as a larger region of the boundary will have to be erased to prevent the reconstruction of the bulk operator.
+The larger the metric distance between the bulk operator and the boundary becomes, the more it is protected against erasures on the boundary.
 On the opposite side, the closer an operator is to the boundary, the smaller the area vital to its reconstruction on the boundary will be, and the more sensitive it will be to accidental erasures on the boundary.
-Analysing the emergence of confinement from this point of view brings new insights both for the understanding of confinement to deconfinement phase transition, and to the understanding of the power of holographic quantum error correction codes.
-While this description is certainly illuminating, its applicability is only formal, as the actual bulk space has a more complex D-brane structure.
-This structure can, in certain cases, make regions of the bulk inaccessible to a tensor network expansion, therefore limiting the power of quantum error correction.
-In the next chapter I will revisit the D-brane formulation of the confinement-deconfinement transition so that the role of instantons becomes clear.
-Then, I will show how the bulk D-branes in the confinment phase restrict the dynamics to a region that avoids the deep bulk region.
-The deconfinement phase allows more access to that region at the cost of a topologically non-trivial structure emerging at phase transition [8].
-The topological change occurring at that moment can be identified with a change in entanglement and is given a quantum informational interpretation.
-Finally, the effects on the possibility of quantum error correction will be analysed.
+Therefore the ability of the bulk to implement error corrections is given by the bulk depth of the network.
+For the Anti-de-Sitter spacetime this would amount to the radius of the bulk space.
+However, in physical situations we do not expect to continue having an Anti-de-Sitter space everywhere in the bulk.
+More natural situations would involve various String-Brane structures for which a practical dual is not necessarily known.
+The case of QCD is however partially (and certainly incompletely) described by a system of D1-D3 branes which are going to be regarded here.
+While the complications related to such a system are of course great, what matters from the perspective of the error correction is that the D-branes involved will induce certain limitations in the ability to reach an arbitrary inner bulk region with an unmodified tensor network.
+It therefore appears that the description of a confined QCD phase differs from the description of a deconfined QCD phase and both differ from a normal AdS bulk spacetime by the fact that certain inner regions won't be accessible to the tensor network bulk expansion and hence will limit the ability of performing the full quantum error correction of which the AdS space would be otherwise capable.
+This is particularly important as for the first time it is possible to link the quantum error correction capability to QCD phases and phase transitions.